Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

-It is shown in~\cite{hasuo06genericforward} that, with respect to this categorical characterization of finite trace~\cite{hasuo07generictrace}, both forward and backward Kleisli simulation are indeed sound.
-This categorical background allows us to instantiate Kleisli simulation for various concrete systems---including both qualitative and quantitative ones---and obtain simulation notions whose soundness wrt.\ \emph{finite} traces comes for free~\cite{hasuo06genericforward,hasuo10genericforward}.
-Like many other notions of simulation, the resulting simulation sometimes fails to be complete.
-This drawback of incompleteness wrt.\ finite trace can be partly mended by \emph{forward partial execution} (FPE), a transformation of coalgebraic systems introduced in~\cite{urabeH14genericforward} that potentially increases the likelihood of existence of simulations.
+It is shown in~\cite{hasuo06genericforward} that, with respect to this categorical modeling of finite traces~\cite{hasuo07generictrace}, both forward and backward Kleisli simulation are indeed sound.
+This categorical background allows us to instantiate Kleisli simulation for various concrete systems---including both qualitative and quantitative ones---and obtain simulation notions whose soundness with respect to \emph{finite} traces comes for free~\cite{hasuo06genericforward,hasuo10genericforward}.
+Like many other notions of simulation, the resulting simulation notion sometimes fails to be complete.
+This drawback of incompleteness with respect to finite traces can be partly mended by \emph{forward partial execution} (FPE), a transformation of systems introduced in~\cite{urabeH14genericforward} (and its extended version~\cite{urabeH17matSim}) that potentially increases the likelihood of existence of simulations.